-- The definition of arctic is a name for anything associated with the North Pole region.
+- The definition of Arctic is a name for anything associated with the North Pole region.

 An example is the Arctic Ocean near the North Pole.

 - Arctic is defined as a way to describe something very cold, like freezing icy temperatures or a person’s disinterested or chilly attitude.

-A person who ignores another person is an example of being in an arctic mood.
+A person who ignores another person is an example of being in an Arctic mood.

-An arctic means a waterproof shoe that is worn over a regular shoe.
+- An Arctic means a waterproof shoe that is worn over a regular shoe.

-Putting on a pair of galoshes over tennis shoes is an example of wearing arctics.
+Putting on a pair of galoshes over tennis shoes is an example of wearing Arctics.

-See arctic in Webster's New World
+arctic definition by Webster's New World

-See arctic in American Heritage Dictionary
+arctic definition by American Heritage Dictionary

 Origin: Alteration (influenced by Latin arcticus) of Middle English artic, northern, from Medieval Latin articus, from Latin arcticus, from Greek arktikos, from arktos, bear, the northern constellation Ursa Major; see ṛtko- in Indo-European roots.